Alain-Fournier

 Henri-Alban Fournier (/fr/; 3 October 1886 – 22 September 1914), known by the pseudonym Alain-Fournier (/fr/), was a French author and soldier.
-He was the author of a single novel, Le Grand Meaulnes (1913), which has been filmed twice and is considered a classic of French literature.
+He was the author of a novel, Le Grand Meaulnes (1913), which has been filmed twice and is considered a classic of French literature.
 The book is based partly on his childhood.

 Biography

 Alain-Fournier was born in La Chapelle-d'Angillon, in the Cher département, in central France, the son of school teachers.
 Everyone who knew him called him "Henri", his first name or "Fournier", his last name, as "Alain-Fournier" was merely a nom-de-plume.
 He had a younger sister, Isabelle, to whom he was very close.
-She was one of his first readers, his confidante and most constant friend and support-system throughout his life.
+She was one of his first readers, his confidante and most constant friend and supporter throughout his life.

 He studied at the Lycée Lakanal in Sceaux, Hauts-de-Seine, near Paris, where he prepared for the entrance examination to the École Normale Supérieure.
 He met there fellow student Jacques Rivière, and the two became close friends, though it took a while as Henri's rebellious and playful nature first kept Jacques at bay.
 He was then the leader of a group of boys who were fighting against hazing, and circulating revolutionary petitions.
-About their growing friendship, Jacques Rivière wrote: ”Underneath his untamed exterior, I found him to be tender, naive, filled with a sweet, dreamy sap, even infinitely more vulnerable than me, which is saying something, in the face of life".
+About their growing friendship, Jacques Rivière wrote: "Underneath his untamed exterior, I found him to be tender, naive, filled with a sweet, dreamy sap, even infinitely more vulnerable than me, which is saying something, in the face of life".
 The two of them had long and insightful talks and shared the same sensitivity and love for words and poetry, especially the Symbolist movement.

-In early 1905, he started to write poems such as ”L’ondée" (The shower) and "Conte du soleil et de la route" (Tale of the sun and the road).
-He shared them with his sister Isabelle, who loved them and wrote him: ”Only in you have I truly sensed a strong and ardent soul, a poet’s soul, someone who suffers and feels; a bare soul, stripped from all these things that spoil and darken all the others, and only with you have I felt that I was really me, that I could show everything, that you would understand everything".
+In early 1905, he started to write poems such as "L'ondée" (The shower) and "Conte du soleil et de la route" (Tale of the sun and the road).
+He shared them with his sister Isabelle, who loved them and wrote him: "Only in you have I truly sensed a strong and ardent soul, a poet's soul, someone who suffers and feels; a bare soul, stripped from all these things that spoil and darken all the others, and only with you have I felt that I was really me, that I could show everything, that you would understand everything".